Donate Cars

 How much does a Habitat home cost?

 Habitat houses are sold for what they cost to build.
 The actual dollar amount varies depending on the specific project.
 Homeowners make a $500 down payment.
-Payments to Habitat will be no more than 30% of your income.
-The mortgage could range in length from 15 years to 30 years.
 Homeowners' payments consist of the mortgage loan amount (principal), real estate taxes and homeowner's insurance (escrow).
 As homeowners make their payments, the money is reinvested to build or rehabilitate houses for future Habitat families.

 Do I/we need a good credit score to qualify for a house?

 We all have some debt such as an auto loan, credit cards, or a student loan.
 All of these may negatively affect your credit score.
-HFHGCC will pull a credit history in order to determine how you may have accumulated debt and how you have handled overdue accounts in the past.
+HFHGCC will pull a credit history in order to review any accumulated debt and how you have handled payments in the past.
 It may be determined that your debt load will impede your ability to to take on more debt - a mortgage.

 Can the design of the house be changed?